thoxey/PhysicsEngine/README.md

 # PhysicsEngine

+This was my first decent sized C++ project, so the code reflects that

 A basic rigid body simulation, originally submitted as a coursework assignment for uni, now working on for fun.
 Feel free to download the project and try it out, requires th following libraries:
 -OpenGl